 5.1 The skills that children develop in English are linked to, and applied in, every subject of our curriculum.
-The children's skills in reading, writing, speaking and listening enable them to communicate and express themselves in all areas of their work at school.
+The children's skills in reading, writing and spoken language enable them to communicate and express themselves in all areas of their work at school.